 Sunshower Hill Farm is a small family farm located in Yamhill County.
 When the Solmonssons originally purchased the land in 1999, it was primarily a cherry and walnut orchard.
 Today, it is a small family farm which grows cherries, raspberries, and various herbs for local tea consumption.
 Sunshower Hill farm provides a diverse selection of vegetables, herbs, and flowers which provides native bees with abundant forage.

-Pam and Michael Arion have owned the land where Tanager Farm is located since 2000.
-The farm located just east of the Sandy River received its name from the Blue Grey Tanager which is mainly located in Belize, however there are other species of Tanager which live in the United States.
+Since 2000, Pam and Michael Arion have owned the land where Tanager Farm is located.
+The farm, located just east of the Sandy River, received its name from the Blue Grey Tanager bird.
 Different from most farms, the Arions have been stewarding their land to various CSA farmers.
 Over the years, the farm has been producing various vegetables, herbs, flower seed, and honey.

-Founded in 2017 by Fanta and Matthew Molyneaux and nestled against the Cascade Mountains in Dorena, Wild Everlasting Farm has been making a positive impact on pollinators across their community.
-Whether it is educating their community on the benefits of bees, or creating habitat for native pollinators, the Molyneaux’s are doing a lot to help protect species native to Oregon.
+Founded in 2017 by Fonta and Matthew Molyneaux and nestled against the Cascade Mountains in Dorena, Wild Everlasting Farm has been making a positive impact across their community in regards to pollinators.
+Whether it is educating the community on the benefits of bees, or creating habitat for native pollinators, the Molyneauxs are doing a lot to help protect species native to Oregon.
 This is a special place for bees.
 A place where the relationship between plants, pollinators, and people can be explored.

 Since its inception in 2015, Willow Bar Farm has grown at a steady pace allowing farmers to lease and cultivate their land.
-Current lessee, Bee and Bloom is working to educate beekeepers and anyone who wants to learn more about pollinators.
-They also keep bee’s of their own and sell their honey.
-Fox and Bear is another lessee who currently produces all of the vegetables on the property.
-Together they are working to create an area where pollinators and thrive.
+Current partner Bee and Bloom is working to educate beekeepers and anyone who wants to learn more about pollinators.
+They also keep honey bees and produce honey and beeswax products.
+Fox and Bear is another partner who currently produces all of the vegetables on the property.
+Together they are working to create an area where pollinators can thrive.